Cabbages - Kāpeti

 Nutrition

-Cabbages (white/green) are a good source of vitamin C, a source of vitamin K, and contain a dietary significant amount of potassium.
+Cabbages (white/green) are a good source of vitamin C.

-Red cabbage is a good source of vitamin C, a source of dietary fibre, vitamin A, vitamin B6, and contains potassium.
+Red cabbage is a good source of vitamin C and folate.

-There are differences between varieties; for example, red cabbage is much higher in vitamin C and B6 compared to green.
+There are differences between varieties; for example, red cabbage is much higher in vitamin C compared to green.

 Like other members of the brassica family, cabbages contain many phytonutrients, particularly glucosinolates, carotenoids and phenolic compounds.